inin2007/C-Sharp/w3resource/exercises.md

 Test Data:
 w3resource
 Python
+x
 Sample Output:
 e3resourcw
 nythoP
 x

-Click to see the solution
+Click to see the solution https://github.com/inin2007/C-Sharp/blob/master/w3resource/exercise16.cs

 17. Write a C# program to create a new string from a given string (length 1 or more ) with the first character added at the front and back.
 Sample Output: